groovybits/rscap/README.md

 Can enable MPEG2TS_Reader and H264_Reader crates from <https://github.com/dholroyd> for NAL parsing.
 The information from the SPS/PPS and other NAL data isn't currently used but will be added to the monitor process eventually to allow for a more detailed analysis of the stream.

-TODO:

-- Add AAC Parsing support <https://github.com/dholroyd/adts-reader> for Audio analysis.
-- Add SCTE35 Trigger support <https://github.com/m2amedia/scte35dump> for Ad Cues.
-- Integrate usage of MpegTS-Reader support <https://github.com/dholroyd/mpeg2ts-reader> for more advanced demuxing.
-- Add System metrics <https://github.com/dholroyd/nix/tree/master> for view of OS health and load.
-- Add Network metrics via pcap potentially or Rust crate, have not located one yet.
-- Add HLS input support <https://github.com/dholroyd/hls_m3u8> for streams.

 ## This consists of two programs, a probe and a monitor client.

-- The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ output.

-- The [src/bin/probe.rs](src/bin/probe.rs) has zero copy of the pcap buffers for the life cycle.
-They are passed through to the monitor module with Cap'n Proto allowing highly efficient capture and processing of both MpegTS and SMPTE2110 streams (WIP: needs work and testing to completely optimize the behavior).
+- The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ socket it binds with PUSH.
+The probe has zero copy of the pcap buffers for the life cycle.
+They are passed through to the monitor module with Cap'n Proto allowing highly efficient capture and processing of MpegTS (and someday SMPTE2110 streams WIP: needs development and testing to completely optimize the behavior).

-- The [src/bin/monitor.rs](src/bin/monitor.rs) client reads from the ZeroMQ socket and writes out a a file containing the MpegTS stream matching the one captured by the probe.
+- The [src/bin/monitor.rs](src/bin/monitor.rs) client reads from the ZeroMQ socket as a pull model from the probe, can write the assets and push them to kafka in a flattened json schema.

 ## Configuration with environment variables using [.env](.env.example)

 Use .env and/or command line args to override the default/env variables.

-## RPM available for CentOS 7
+## RsCap RPM available for CentOS 7 with Gstreamer support

 [specs/rscap.spec](specs/rscap.spec) Builds for CentOS 7 with all the Gstreamer build dependencies handled for you.